 What is the difference between pre grated cheese and cheese by the block?

 The answer is simple: freshness in the final product!
-Pre-shredded cheese certainly has its convenience but as often is the case convenience comes with trade-offs.
+Pre-shredded cheese certainly is convenient, but it's not worth the final result.

 Europe Regulations on Parmigiano Cheese